aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-overlap/_index.md

 ---
-title: How to Check Overlap of Geometries with Aspose.GIS for .NET
+title: How to Perform Spatial Overlap Analysis of Geometries with Aspose.GIS for .NET
 linktitle: Check Geometries Overlap
 second_title: Aspose.GIS .NET API
-description: Learn how to check overlap and how to detect overlap of geometries using Aspose.GIS for .NET.
+description: Learn how to conduct spatial overlap analysis and detect overlapping polygons using Aspose.GIS for .NET.
 Step‑by‑step guide for developers.
 weight: 12
 url: /net/geometry-analysis/check-geometries-overlap/
-date: 2025-12-04
+date: 2026-02-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Check Overlap of Geometries with Aspose.GIS
+# Spatial Overlap Analysis of Geometries with Aspose.GIS

 ## Introduction

 If you need to **how to check overlap** between two spatial features, Aspose.GIS for .NET gives you a clean, type‑safe API that does the heavy lifting.
-Whether you’re building a routing engine, a land‑use validator, or a simple GIS utility, detecting overlapping geometries is a common requirement.
+Whether you’re building a routing engine, a land‑use validator, or a simple GIS utility, performing spatial overlap analysis is a common requirement.
 In this tutorial we’ll walk through everything you need to know—prerequisites, code walkthrough, and practical tips—so you can confidently answer the question *how to detect overlap* in your own projects.

 ## Quick Answers
 - **What is the primary method?** `Geometry.Overlaps(otherGeometry)`